Vehicle Usage and Scheduling Policy

-All requests submitted by students/student groups must have the approval of Student Engagement and Leadership and submit a copy of an Event Registration Form to the scheduling coordinator.
+- All requests submitted by students/student groups must have the approval of Student Engagement and Leadership and submit a copy of an Event Registration Form to the Scheduling Manager.

-Individuals/groups using College vans must abide by the Van Usage Policy.
+- Individuals/groups using University vans must abide by the Van Usage Policy.

-Cabrini College reserves the right to revoke van scheduling privileges from any individual or group that does not follow the van scheduling or safety policies.
+- Cabrini University reserves the right to revoke van scheduling privileges from any individual or group that does not follow the van scheduling or safety policies.

-The Coordinator of Campus Scheduling reserves the right to cancel or reassign vans based on institutional issues or emerging needs.
+- The Scheduling Manager reserves the right to cancel or reassign vans based on institutional issues or emerging needs.